QueenCitySmitty/queencitysmitty.github.io/_drafts/2020-12-04-on-clean-code.md

 "Okay, so the function is returning a list of int arrays...?
 What's "theList"?
 X in theList?
 What is that?
 First element in X?
 Equivalent to 4??
 What is 4!?"

 Martin says "the problem isn't the simplicity of the code but the <i>implicity</i> of the code."
-The code implicitly requires we know:
+It implicitly requires we know:
 1. What kinds of things are in ``theList``?
 2. What is the significance of the zeroth subscript of an item in ``theList``?
 3. What is the significance of the value 4?
 4. How would I use the list being returned?

 Let's rewrite this to be more clear.
-Let's say we're working on a mine sweeper game, and we find that ``theList`` is actually a gmaeboard.
+Let's say we're working on a mine sweeper game, and we find that ``theList`` is actually a gameboard.
 Each cell on the board is represented by an array, and the first element in the array is the status value of the cell, with 4 being 'flagged'.

 ```csharp
 public List<int[]> getFlaggedCells()